 On the top right, you can now see a Trade button.
 Click on the trade button to invoke the quick order window.

 This is a floating order window and helps me drag the order window to key price points and fire order from the chart itself.
-For example, when I look at this chart of Ashok Leyland, I know the stock is moving sideways from the last couple of trading sessions.
+For example, when I look at this Ashok Leyland chart, I know the stock is moving sideways from the last couple of trading sessions.
 I may consider a buy position if the stocks break out from the trading range.

 From the chart, I know the break out point is around 45 or thereabouts.
 All I have to do is click, drag the order window, and drop it in a place that I think is relevant on the chart.
 Once I do, I can place an order to either buy or sell.
 I can even choose between a delivery/CNC and MIS for intraday.

-In the case of Ashok Leyland, I want to be a buyer at around 45.40, a price I think is crucial for momentum to pick up.
+In Ashok Leyland’s case, I want to be a buyer at around 45.40, a price I think is crucial for momentum to pick up.

 As you can see, I’ve dragged the order window up to 45.40, and I can fire an order within the charts without going back to the marketwatch and getting distracted with other quotes.
 The current market price, i.e. 42.45, is seen with the red background.

-So please do make use of this feature, I think this is a great way to isolate yourself from the information clutter and focus purely on the price action.
+Please use this feature; I think this is a great way to isolate yourself from the information clutter and focus purely on the price action.

 22.2 – Candlestick Pattern

 Candlestick pattern is an interesting addition in the recent update.
 The candlestick pattern study helps you identify the candlestick formation from the charts.
 The candlestick pattern identification is a great way to validate the patterns.
-However, I want you to use this with some caution.
+However, I was hoping you could use this with some caution.

 To load a candlestick pattern, select the same from studies –